Updated on September 25, 2017

 The first Canadian breed originating in Quebec in 1918.
 They are a dual purpose fowl - yellow skin, brown eggs, unique cushion shaped comb that makes them easily adapted to cold climates.
 These are very popular and book up fast.

 Red Chantecler: A newer creation of this breed.
 Shades of reddish orange.
 Good layers and colorful.
 These have not yet been admitted to the APA Standard.
-Chicks $6.00 each (10) (SOLD OUT TO 7/19/16)
+Chicks $6.00 each (5)

 White Chantecler: They have a massive structure and are a calm breed with a very tight to the head comb and virtually no wattles.
 They lay a very pale brown egg.
-Chicks $6.00 each (15) (SOLD OUT THROUGH 7/19/16)
+Chicks $6.00 each (10)

 The breed originated in the 1880's in New York and Wisconsin.
 Medium weight, dual purpose fowl with yellow skin and eggs in shades of brown.
 They all have a rose comb.

 Blue Laced Red Wyandotte: Gorgeous color pattern of blue lacing on a red to reddish gold bird.
 Remember with Blue, the multiple possibilities for off types occur.
-Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $6.00 each (10)

 Columbian Wyandotte: Stocky built birds, white with black neck & tail feathers.
 Chicks $5.00 each (10)

 Golden Laced Wyandotte: Golden laced pattern, orange and black, used to be called Winnebagos.
 They are one of the oldest of the Wyandotte breeds.
-Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $5.00 each (15)

 Asiatic is an APA classification which includes most of the feather-footed breeds of poultry.
 Most of these breeds originated on the continent of Asia.
 On all Asiatics we select for the largest size that is still naturally mating.
 All lay pale brown eggs and have a medium sized single comb with five points.

 Black Langshan: Glossy black with bright red combs.
 Seem to always look groomed.
 Tall stature with a few feathers on the legs and toes.
-Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $5.00 each (5)

 All members of this APA classification group were developed in Great Britain and have the characteristic white skin and usually white legs with a pinkish streak.
 Most of them tend to lay what would be considered a tinted egg (off-white).

 Black Australorp: Faster growing than the Black Orpington but slightly smaller in size.
 We are selecting for rapid growth, good size and heavy egg production.
 Lay brown egg and have a medium large single comb with five points.
-Chicks $4.00 each (20) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $4.00 each (15)

 Cuckoo Scots Dumpy: We are most concerned that more flocks of this breed get established.
 They are a unique, stocky bird.
 The short legged gene is lethal so some birds will have longer legs.
 They are a typical Cuckoo pattern, docile and easy to handle.
 They lay a nice sized, tinted egg.
-Chicks $10.00 each (10) (SOLD OUT FOR 2016)
+While we will continue to maintain this breed, we are not sure when we will be offering them for sale again.
+The lack of genetic diversity has bottlenecked and we produce very few chicks.
+(SOLD OUT FOR THE ENTIRE 2018 SEASON)

 Redcaps: Unique old British breed, spangled red/brown black color.
 We are selecting for large size - something that is lost in most commercial strains.
 Egg color is tinted creamy white.
 They have a unique rose comb covered with large round points.
-Chicks $5.00 each (15) (SOLD OUT FOR 2016)
+Chicks $5.00 each (10)

 A general purpose fowl for eggs and meat.
 Hens are good setters and mothers.
 Orpingtons originated in the 1880's in England.
 Skin color is white.
 They all have a single comb with five points and lay a light brown egg.

 Blue Orpington: Nice, rich, slate blue colored birds.
 Gentle and calm.
 (See Glossary on Poultry Catalog Page for "Blue Genetics" explanation.)
-Chicks $6.00 each (25) (SOLD OUT TO 8/30/16)
+Chicks $6.00 each (20)

 White Orpington: White skin, feathers and legs.
 Occasional grey legged birds show up.
 Chicks $5.00 each (10)